Get Started with Alice 3 - Part 2 - Camera and Object Markers, Code Your Own Procedures, Add Sound

 Object and Camera Markers

 Alice allows to set Object and Camera Markers.
 Both type of markers allow you to fix positions on the scene that you can use to move objects to.
-Details on how to use Camera Markers and Camera and Object Markers you find in these two videos.

 Walking

 The three code snippets below can be used to make a biped walk.
 In order to be able to use the methods not only for the tiger, but for all bipeds, we are defining two procedures in class Biped.
 One way to create those proecedures is by opening the object tree browser, selecting the Biped class and then clicking on New Procedure.
-The whole process is described in an older tutorial here, the method walk in that post is slightly different, the method described below here is simpler.
+The screenshot shows you how to access the part of the code editor that allows you to create and edit procedures and functions.

 You will need to create two procedures, firstStep and walk.